ZhaoyueCheng/ZhaoyueCheng/README.md

 ## About:
 - I'm currently a Senior Machine Learning Scientist at Layer6 AI
-- I mostly work on research and applications in fields of Recommendation Systems, Natural Language Processing and Information Retrieval
+- I work on research and applications in fields of Recommendation Systems, Natural Language Processing and Information Retrieval

 ## Languages and Tools: